aukintux/angular-html-seed/README.md

-# Project Title
+# Multiple Page Angular Seed Project

-Seed project for basic HTML project and/or AngularJS application.
+Seed project for AngularJS application with routing using Bootstrap, FontAwersome and jQuery.

 ## Getting Started